MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-prompt-objects/prompt-types/metric-expression-prompts.md

 :::

 A metric expression element prompt is one of the most commonly used prompt types.
-It allows the caller to provide an expression to filter the data in a report or dossier.
+It allows the caller to provide an expression to filter the data in a report or dashboard.
 For example, you define a prompt as `"Get data when Avg Revenue per Customer is greater than 10"`.

 Use REST APIs to perform the following actions on metric expression prompts: